-The single discount rate of 3.88% was used to measure the total OPEB liability, compared to the prior year's 3.86%.
-This single discount rate was based on an expected rate of return on OPEB plan investments of 7.0% and a municipal bond rate of 2.41% (based on the daily rate closest to but not later than measurement date of the Fidelity "20-Year Municipal GO AA Index").
+The single discount rate of 7.0% was used to measure the total OPEB liability, compared to the prior year's 3.88%.
+This single discount rate was based on an expected rate of return on OPEB plan investments of 7.0%.
 The projection of cash flows used to determine this single discount rate assumed that employer contributions will be made at rates equal to actuarially determined contributions rate.
-Based on these assumptions, the OPEB plan's fiduciary net position and future contributions were sufficient to finance the benefit payments through the year 2038.
-As a result, the long-term expected rate of return on pension plan investments was applied to projected benefit payments through the year 2038, and the municipal bond rate was applied to all benefit payments after that date.
+Based on these assumptions, the OPEB plan's fiduciary net position was projected to be available to make all projected future benefit payments of current plan members.
+Therefore, the long-term expected rate of return on OPEB plan investments was applied to all periods of projected benefit payments to determine the total OPEB liability.